Block (Create Change Request)

 The textual information of a block is edited without changing the concept, but rather to correct mistakes.
 If the concept of the block is changed, in most cases a new block has to be created instead.

-• NOTE: Change Textual Information is possible in any release.
+- NOTE: Change Textual Information is possible in any release.

-• NOTE: A BL has to have the exact same name as the corresponding Reference Property it will be assigned to!
+- NOTE: A BL has to have the exact same name as the corresponding Reference Property it will be assigned to!

 In order to create a CR for changing the textual information of a BL proceed as follows:

-Figure 3: Change Text of BL Dialog
+Figure 8: Dialog Change Text

-Figure 6: Create Block Dialog
+Figure 10: Create Block Dialog

 Remove Block